 “American Heathen” is a revolution of thought and creativity.
-It represents a reflection of our communal consciousness, it’s an ideology and a digital manifesto for those like myself.
-Over the last 2 decades we’ve witnessed a rise in mass shootings, as well as, the spread of terror and disinformation.
+It represents a reflection of our communal consciousness; it’s an ideology and a digital manifesto for those like myself.
+Over the last two decades, we’ve witnessed a rise in mass shootings, as well as the spread of terror and disinformation.
 We are dealing with rising class inequality and a barely affordable cost of living.
 We live at a time, unlike any decade that came before us.
 Our nation has elected a glorified internet troll as the president.
-The internet and social media have shifted our society toward varying extremes, making it difficult to tune into the right frequencies due to all the noise.
-So, in many ways I’m using my life as a social experiment; a testament to what works and what might not work, to help my peers move faster and more efficiently through this new age.
+The internet and social media have shifted our society toward varying extremes, making it difficult to tune in to the right frequencies.
+So, in many ways, I’m using my life as a social experiment, a testament to what works and what might not work, to help my peers move faster and more efficiently through this new age.

 Society has helped create a group of oxymorons.
 As a whole, we are a collective of cynical dreamers and young visionaries, with a long list of desires and no patience for seeing it through.
-Life as we know it is fast, and expensive.
+Life as we know it is fast and expensive.
 As a result of capitalism, our society encourages self-destruction, manipulating many of us to be our own worst enemy.
-The older generations complain and take no responsibility for creating us.
-Now that we’ve reached adulthood, our predecessors berate us for the shortcomings they irresponsibly instilled within us.
-A false belief in American exceptionalism exacerbated our miseducation, provided a false sense of security in our institutions, and helped to hide life’s harsh reality from us during an era of overt and heavy-handed political correctness.
+The older generations complain and take no responsibility for shaping us.
+Now that we’ve reached adulthood, our predecessors berate us for the shortcomings they irresponsibly implanted within us.
+A false belief in American exceptionalism and the security of our institutions helped hide life’s harsh reality during an era of overt and heavy-handed political correctness.

 The result up to this point has been a mix of triumph and tragedy.
 Desire and despair.
 Ambition and hopelessness.
-My hope is that we can all work together to overcome the madness.
-On the upside, we have the advantage of being alive during an era of cultural globalization and smart technology.
-We must continue to dream big and learn from our collective mistakes, institute more progressive government initiatives and subsidize educational programs for the arts, sciences, and digital industry.
-We must demand government reform, including public oversight and transparency in Congress and the Central Banking system.
-Once WE the people take a stand, I have no doubt we’ll be able to make the greatest social and technological impact in modern history.
+I hope that we can all work together to overcome the madness.
+On the upside, we have the advantage of being alive during an era of globalization and smart technology.
+We must continue to dream big and learn from our collective mistakes, institute more progressive government initiatives, and subsidize educational programs for the arts and sciences.
+We must demand government reform and transparency.
+Once WE the people take a stand, I have no doubt we’ll be able to make the most significant social and technological impact in modern history.